-Under the terms of the concentrate sales contract, silver, lead and zinc are sold on a provisional pricing basis whereby sales are recognized at prevailing metal prices when the revenue recognition criteria have been met, namely when title, and risks and rewards of ownership have transferred to the customer.
-Final pricing is not determined until a subsequent date, typically one or four months later.
-Price recorded at the time of sale may differ from the actual final price received from the customer due to changes in market prices for metals.
+Under the terms of the Company's concentrate sales contracts, lead-silver and zinc-silver concentrates are sold on a provisional pricing basis whereby sales are recognized at prevailing metal prices when the revenue recognition criteria have been met, namely when title, and risks and rewards of ownership have transferred to the customer.
+Revenue is recorded net of treatment and refining charges.
+Final pricing of each delivery is not determined until one or two months post-delivery.
+The price recorded at the time of sale may differ from the actual final price received from the customer due to changes in market prices for metals.
 The price volatility is considered an embedded derivative in accounts receivable.
 The embedded derivative is recorded at fair value at each reporting period until settlement occurs, with the changes in fair value recorded to revenues.